Table of Contents

 8. Tate Britain

-Head over to the Tate Britain to embrace your inner Brit.
+Head over to Tate Britain to embrace your inner Brit.
 This gallery is all about showing off the best of GB’s art.

 Enjoy 500 years of British art, from classic portraits to contemporary pieces, including works by David Hockney, Bridget Riley and JMW Turner.